A majorization-minimization approach to variable selection using spike and slab priors: Acknowledgments

 \section{Acknowledgments}

+We thank the Associate Editor and the reviewer for their invaluable comments.
 We are grateful to Dr. Chun-houh Chen for his encouragement and helpful suggestions.
-We thank Professor Yuan-chin Chang, Dr. Ting-Li Chen, Dr. Kai-Ming Chang and Mr. Yu-Min Yen for helpful comments.
-Tso-Jung Yen was supported by grants NSC 97-3112-B-001-020 and NSC 98-3112-B-001-027 in the National Research Program for Genomic Medicine.
+We also thank Professor Yuan-chin Chang, Dr. Ting-Li Chen, Dr. Kai-Ming Chang and Mr. Yu-Min Yen for helpful comments.